By Jessica P. Hayden

 By way of thanks, I walked over to the men to show them their imagines on the screen of my digital camera.
 They laughed and gestured to the group to look at the pictures.

-As I turn to leave, the oldest man of the group gestures me closer.
+As I turn to leave, the oldest man in the group gestures me closer.
 He wants to get a better look.
 As I hold the camera up to his old and wise eyes, he snatches my camera and puts it in his jacket pocket.

 My heart skips a beat.
 My face must have turned ashen white, and the group erupts in laughter.
 I was this week’s victim of the game of “let’s-see-the-tourist-freak-out.”
 He hands me back my camera, smiling knowingly and we part ways.